 The King Power Stadium is the home of Leicester City Football Club, and it is one of the most atmospheric stadiums in the country.
 On match days, the stadium is filled with supporters decked out in blue, and the noise level is deafening.

-The stadium itself is impressive, with a capacity of over 32,000.
-It has been modernised in recent years, and now features state-of-the-art facilities.
+The stadium itself is impressive, with a capacity of over 32,000 in the city centre of Leicester.
+It has been modernised in recent years and now features state-of-the-art facilities.
 The pitch is immaculate, and the view from the stands is superb.

 Put simply, the King Power Stadium is a fantastic place to watch football, and if you’re a fan of the sport, it would be rude not to grab a ticket if the home side are playing on match day!